 include no Channel Entry field.

-(#3148)Unless explicitly indicated in this subclause, the rules defined in 10.46 (Target wake time (TWT)) and in 26.8 (TWT operation) shall be ignored when establishing and operating with a peer-to-peer TWT agreement.
+(#3148)Unless explicitly indicated in this subclause, the rules defined in 10.46 (Target wake time (TWT)) and in 26.8 (TWT operation) shall be ignored when establishing and operating with an unavailability notification.

-NOTE 1—The TWT element is used for a peer-to-peer TWT agreement only to determine the timing parameters of the peer-to-peer TWT schedule.
+NOTE 1—The TWT element is used for an unavailability notification only to determine the timing parameters of the unavailability schedule.

-(#3150)An HE AP that has dot11ChannelUsageActivated equal to true and supports negotiating a peer-to-peer TWT schedule that is requested by a non-AP STA to establish a noninfrastructure BSS(#3349) or an off-channel TDLS direct link shall set to 1 the (#3022)Peer-to-peer TWT Support field of the Extended Capabilities elements that it transmits.
+(#3150)An HE AP that has dot11ChannelUsageActivated equal to true and supports negotiating an unavailability schedule that is requested by a non-AP STA to establish a noninfrastructure BSS(#3349) or an off-channel TDLS direct link shall set to 1 the (#3022)Unavailability Support field of the Extended Capabilities elements that it transmits.

 (#1024)NOTE 2—An HE AP has dot11TWTOptionImplemented equal to true and has the TWT Responder Support subfield set to 1 in the Extended Capabilities element and the HE Capabilities element.